-- Select the Start button, and then select the Get Help app. - NOTE: You must be connected to the Internet to access the Get Help app. - 1.
-Select Start, select Settings, then select Update & Security. - 2.
-Select Recovery, and then follow the on-screen instructions.
+- Select the Start button, and then select the Get Help app. - 2.
+Enter the task you want to perform. - NOTE: You must be connected to the Internet to access the Get Help app.

-Creating HP Recovery media (select products only)
+Using the HP Cloud Recovery Download Tool to create recovery media (select products only)